cookie-monstar/AndroX/README.md

-# XRemote
+# AndroX
-XRemote is a android mouse emulation tool for Xorg Servers.
+AndroX is a android mouse emulation tool for Xorg Servers.